Emergency Room For Rash Treatment in Katy, TX

 Red Streaks

-Red streaks moving away from a rash or wound or skin that’s hot, swollen and tender to touch, can signal spreading cellulitis or another infection requiring urgent treatment.
+Red streaks spreading away from a rash or wound, or skin that becomes hot, swollen, and tender, may signal cellulitis or another serious skin infection requiring prompt treatment.

 6